Wonder Pets!

-Wonder Pets! is an American educational animated children's television series produced by Little Airplane Productions.
-The series follows a trio of classroom pets—Linny the Guinea Pig, Tuck Turtle and Ming-Ming Duckling—who use teamwork to help animals in need.
-Most of the characters' dialogue is sung in the style of operetta.
+Wonder Pets! is an American animated musical children's television series produced by Little Airplane Productions.
+The series follows a trio of anthropomorphic classroom pets—Linny the Guinea Pig, Turtle Tuck, and Ming-Ming Duckling—who use teamwork to help animals in need.
+Most of the characters' dialogue is sung in the style of a sung-through musical.
 Each episode is set to original music by a 10-member live orchestra.

-Josh Selig developed the idea for Wonder Pets! while working on his previous show, Oobi.
-The series began with two animated shorts called "Linny the Guinea Pig," which acted as a pilot episode.
-They featured Linny going on adventures set to classical music.
-Selig first screened the shorts at the wrap party for Oobis first season.
-The crew of Oobi was impressed with them and urged Selig to pitch them to a TV channel.
-He eventually decided to send the shorts to Nickelodeon executives.
-Selig called Nickelodeon "a great partner," saying "They're really the company that first believed in us when we pitched Oobi, and then they believed in us again on Wonder Pets!."
+Josh Selig and Jennifer Oxley developed the idea for Wonder Pets! while working on their previous show, Oobi.
+The series started out with two animated shorts called "Linny the Guinea Pig", which acted as pilot episodes.
+To animate them, Oxley created a style of animation called "photo-puppetry" that uses photos of real objects and moves them using Adobe After Effects.
+The shorts featured Linny going on adventures set to classical music.
+In 2003, Little Airplane screened the shorts at the wrap party for Oobi's second season.
+The shorts caught the attention of Nickelodeon, who picked up the shorts to air in between shows on the Nick Jr. block.

-The two original shorts were completed and aired in 2004.
-The characters of Tuck and Ming-Ming were added to form a team of hero pets for the full-length series.
+The two original shorts were aired throughout 2003 and 2004.
+For the full-length series, the characters of Tuck and Ming-Ming were added to form a team of hero pets.
+Tuck was created using photos of Jennifer Oxley's own pet turtle (a red-eared slider).
 The first long-form episode debuted on March 3, 2006, as part of the Nick Jr. block on Nickelodeon.
-On March 3, 2006, the series started airing on Nickelodeon's sister channel Noggin.
+On that same day, the series started airing on Noggin as well.
 It ran for three seasons and 62 episodes.
-The final episode aired on March 9, 2016.
-The first two seasons aired on Nickelodeon, while the majority of season three aired exclusively on the separate Nick Jr. channel.
+The final episode aired on October 17, 2016.
+The first two seasons and majority of season 3 aired on Nickelodeon, while the last 9 episodes only aired on the separate Nick Jr. Channel.

-Overview
+A reboot series titled Wonder Pets: In the City, was released on Apple TV+ on December 13, 2024.
+The series, produced without the involvement of Selig or Little Airplane (due to the latter being shut down by parent company Studio 100 in 2023), centers on a new team of Wonder Pets and takes place in New York City.
+Much like the original series, the revival is produced by Nickelodeon Animation Studio.